-ID-11.
-May a registered interior designer undertake a project that requires more than two additional professional disciplines?
+ID-10.
+May a registered interior designer undertake a project that requires more than two additional professional disciplines? (i.e., architect, structural engineer, mechanical engineer, electrical engineer, etc.?

-No. An architect who is qualified to offer all design services to the public must be hired by the owner to provide and coordinate all disciplines other than interior design.
+No. An architect who is qualified to offer all design services to the public must be hired by the owner to provide and coordinate all disciplines other than the interior design.